codenamev/podcast-buddy/README.md

 5. `whisper.log` - Raw whisper transcription logs
 6. `response.mp3` - Latest AI response audio file

+Session files are managed by the `PodcastBuddy::Session` class.
+Each session maintains its own set of files in a timestamped directory (or custom named directory if specified with `--name`).

 ### Options

 **debug mode**: `podcast-buddy --debug` – shows verbose logging